jonas-vriend/fs_project/README.md

 - (Jonas) if case where val was part of label, need to prevent 0s from autofilling
 - (Jonas) Continue throwing financial statements at code and see if anything breaks
 ## REST:
+- The order of operations of my code is kind of silly and should be improved.
+Should probably get y bounds first and then add vals to raw data with bounds check rather than handling 'erroneous_vals' in build_fs.
+Should also probably do years and end checks right after preprocess text
 - OPTIONAL - Threshold to binarize image set at 160.
 Worked so far but could cause issues.
 Alternative is dynamic setting, but in testing led to a ton of artifacts.
 - hook this up to excel and format it with openpyxl
 - list of malformed lines that are highlighted in final excel output